A team of ex Amazonians and Amazon experts

 I started my career in buying, working for a chain of bricks and mortar stores in the UK.
 An opportunity to work for Amazon came up in 2004, and what felt like a risky move at that time, was the best step I took.
 I spent over 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
 During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks over from the retail teams to the vendor support team in India, this included travelling to Chennai to support them through the transition.
 I even remember the launch of Vendor Central… now I am showing my age!

-After taking a supposed career break to see the world, I never returned.
-Instead I ended up settling permanently in Costa Rica and in 2013 I started to freelance for vendors and sellers, helping them understand how to become successful on Amazon.
-With the rapidly increasing demand for my services, I then set up my own consulting company eCommerce Nurse, where we have grown from strength to strength, helping our clients grow their seller and vendor business on Amazon.
-Then, in 2018 I launched Vendor Society, a subscription website that provides vendors learning materials, resources and strategies to maximize their sales potential on Amazon.
+After taking a supposed break from Amazon to see the world, I never returned.
+Instead, in 2013 I started to freelance for vendors and sellers, helping them understand how to become successful on Amazon.
+With the rapidly increasing demand for my services, I set up eCommerce Nurse, an Amazon retail consulting agency, where we help brands grow their business on Amazon.
+Then, in 2018 I launched Vendor Society, a subscription website that provides vendors networking, learning resources and support to maximize their sales potential on Amazon.

 I’ve worked in Marketing ever since I graduated from university.
 I became mesmerised during an exchange program with a University in America.
 Very early on, I set my eyes on working for Amazon, I was in awe of what Jeff Bezos wanted to and already was achieving and most importantly how he valued his customers.